My Lawyer Took My Settlement: Signs To Watch For (2025)

 • While your lawyer can cash the settlement check after you endorse it, this would be extremely unusual.
 Instead, they should deposit the check in the firm’s trust account.
 To prevent them from cashing the check, write “for deposit only” with your endorsement.
 Most states require banks to honor restrictive endorsements.

-• Unscrupulous lawyers have stolen client funds.
+• Unscrupulous lawyers have stolen lawsuit settlements.
 However, this is rare.
 Lawyers know the state bar association and criminal courts would not have any sympathy for a lawyer who steals.
 Signs your lawyer might have stolen your settlement include no contact or transparent lies from the lawyer.

 • If your lawyer will not provide answers about your settlement, contact the police and the state bar.
 The police will help you file a police report, investigate the case, and potentially recommend charges to local prosecutors.
 The bar association can help you start a complaint against the lawyer.